Scottish PR Agency Celebrates Two Consumer Client Wins

 Sadie said: “My business is an extension of who I am and what I do, so I want to make sure it’s reputation is handled by the best professionals available.

-“Holyrood Partnership came extremely highly recommended from a number of other businesses involved in the Winning Entrepreneurs network.
+“Holyrood PR came extremely highly recommended from a number of other businesses involved in the Winning Entrepreneurs network.

-“What came through loud and clear was that each of those businesses had previously used PR – but never seen the scale of results delivered by Holyrood Partnership.
+“What came through loud and clear was that each of those businesses had previously used PR – but never seen the scale of results delivered by Holyrood PR.

 “That kind of word of mouth recommendation was most important to me.
 The fact this PR agency also offers exciting online and digital services was an added bonus.”